Bruno-pr/Strangers/README.md

-Feito com ♥ by Bruno Soares :wave:
+Feito com ♥ by Bruno Soares 👋🏽